 This PowerShell script adds devices to an Entra ID group via a CSV file, streamlining device management.
-It reads a CSV containing device details, authenticates to Entra ID, and processes each entry, assigning devices to the specified group.
+It reads a CSV containing device name, authenticates to Entra ID, and processes each entry, assigning devices to the specified group.

 For an Intune admin, this script eliminates manual data entry, reducing errors and saving valuable time.
 It ensures consistency in device grouping, enhances policy enforcement, and simplifies large-scale deployments.
 By automating routine tasks, admins can focus on strategic IT initiatives rather than tedious administrative work.